GhaziDev/Hangman-Game/README.md

 and the game keep going on until you win or you lose, the word is revealed in both cases at the end, one last thing is that you have ``8 lives``.

 # Why no "Hanging man" drawing?

-Because : 1)This is waste of print functions.
+1)This is waste of print functions.

 2)waste of lines code.